 Fourth Offense DUI Penalties in Massachusetts

-If you were arrested for a Fourth Offense DUI it is important that you contact an experienced DUI attorney immediately.
+If you were arrested for a Fourth Offense DUI, you must immediately contact an experienced DUI attorney.
 G.L. c.
-276 § 58A allows the prosecutor to ask the judge to hold a person charged with a Fourth Offense DUI without bail for a period of 120 days.
-Because of this, it is important to contact an experienced DUI attorney immediately so that they can argue that you should not be held in jail while your case is pending.
-Often times, this will require a complex hearing called a Dangerousness Hearing, which the attorney will need to prepare for ahead of time.
+276 § 58A allows the prosecutor to ask the judge to hold a person charged with a Fourth Offense DUI without bail for 120 days.
+Because of this, it is essential to contact an experienced DUI attorney immediately so that they can argue that you should not be held in jail while your case is pending.
+Often, this will require a complex hearing called a Dangerousness Hearing, which the attorney must prepare for ahead of time.

-Attorney James G. DeGiacomo is an experienced DUI attorney who is available 24/7.
-No matter what time you call or what day it is, someone will answer the phone.
-If you or a loved one has been charged with Fourth Offense DUI call us now at (617) 941-3666.
+Attorneys James G. DeGiacomo and Sergey Mikhlin are experienced DUI attorneys available 24/7.
+Someone will answer the phone no matter what time you call or what day it is.
+If you or a loved one has been charged with Fourth Offense DUI, contact us now at (617) 941-3666.
 Don’t wait!

 Prior DUI Convictions

-When you’re accused of any subsequent offense DUI in Massachusetts you are entitled to two trials.
-The first trial addresses the underlying elements of the OUI/DUI/DWI; while the second addresses how many prior offenses the Commonwealth can prove.
+You are entitled to two trials when you’re accused of any subsequent DUI offense in Massachusetts.
+The first trial addresses the underlying elements of the OUI/DUI/DWI, while the second addresses how many prior offenses the Commonwealth can prove.

 Mandatory License Suspension

 If you refuse the Breathalyzer when you are accused of a Fourth Offense DUI, the Registry of Motor Vehicles will suspend your license FOR LIFE.
 There is no possibility of a hardship license during a Chemical Test Refusal suspension.
-In these circumstances it is absolutely imperative that you begin the CHEMICAL TEST REFUSAL APPEAL immediately following your arrest and suspension.
+In these circumstances, you must begin the CHEMICAL TEST REFUSAL APPEAL immediately following your arrest and suspension.

-Upon conviction, if your license was not suspended for the chemical test refusal, your license will be suspended for 10 years.
-You will not be eligible for a HARDSHIP LICENSE until you have successfully completed 5 years of that suspension.
-During those five years, there must be absolutely no evidence of driving without a license during your suspension.
+Upon conviction, if your license was not suspended for the chemical test refusal, your license will be suspended for ten years.
+You will not be eligible for a HARDSHIP LICENSE until you have completed five years of that suspension.
+During those five years, there must be no evidence of driving without a license during your suspension.

 If you are found to be operating a motor vehicle while your license is suspended for an OUI conviction, you can be sentenced to a minimum of 60 days up to 2 ½ Years in the House of Correction.

-Before you are eligible for a hardship license you must have completed the 90 day in-patient program.
-You will be required to present the Registry of Motor Vehicles with a Discharge Summary as well as with proof of your compliance with any prescribed after-care treatment.
+Before you are eligible for a hardship license, you must have completed the 90-day in-patient program.
+You will be required to present the Registry of Motor Vehicles with a Discharge Summary and proof of your compliance with any prescribed after-care treatment.

-If you are approved for a hardship license, you will then need to get your IGNITION INTERLOCK DEVICE installed.
+If you are approved for a hardship license, you must install your IGNITION INTERLOCK DEVICE.

 Ignition Interlock Device

-The Ignition Interlock Device or IID is a Breathalyzer that is incorporated into your vehicle’s ignition system.
-Every time you start your car you will be required to provide a breath sample before the vehicle will start.
-While you are driving, occasionally the IID will require what’s called a “rolling retest” during which you will be required to provide an additional sample within 5 minutes of an alert.
+The Ignition Interlock Device, or IID, is a breathalyzer incorporated into your vehicle’s ignition system.
+Every time you start your car, you must provide a breath sample before the vehicle starts.
+While driving, the IID will occasionally require a “rolling retest,” during which you will be required to provide an additional sample within 5 minutes of an alert.

-The consequences for positive tests or improper use of an IID range from an additional 10 year to LIFETIME suspension.
+The consequences for positive tests or improper use of an IID range from an additional ten years to LIFETIME suspension.

 These machines are extremely temperamental and are prone to malfunction.
-Should you have a false-positive breath test, get to a doctor or hospital or even a police station immediately for a comparison test.
+If you have a false-positive breath test, get to a doctor, hospital, or even a police station immediately for a comparison test.

 A Fourth Offense DUI can land you in state prison.
 Your Life and Your License are Too Important.
 You need an attorney that can attack your case from all possible angles.
-Contact Defense Attorney James G. DeGiacomo now about your Fourth Offense DUI for your Free Case Evaluation at (617) 941-3666.
+Contact Defense Attorneys James G. DeGiacomo and Sergey Mikhlin about your Fourth Offense DUI!